 True, middle-aged women are strong, resilient, and feisty but, as in many other areas of our personal and professional lives, we are often ignored.
 I had enough.
 So I decided to write my own story, full of tips, strategies, success stories, and divorce advice from middle-aged women who have lived through their own relationship trials and who have come through the experience with their sense of joy and self.
-These women have survived and are now in a better state than they ever imagined they could be.
+These women have survived divorce and healed through their divorce recovery, and are now in a better state than they ever imagined they could be.

 How did they do it?
 Here are a few teasers from my book, The Feisty Woman’s Guide to Surviving Mr. Wonderful: Moving on with Humor, Laughter, and Chutzpah!

 Since you seem to ache and feel awful from head to toe, seek out as much help and as many, varied (no matter how weird that they may sound) types of help that you can stand.
 You will know when enough is enough.